 Digital proofs will allow you to visualize the bleed area and discover noticeable color transitions that occur when switching to CMYK color mode, but what you see on screen may not accurately represent the final print.
 There’s nothing like the real thing.

 Once you’ve received your test prints, this is a good time to start making changes on your side.
 This could mean new photos, graphic changes, or simply a new printer.

 Now you are more familiar with converting your physical paintings into prints.
-Learn how to get started selling your pictures reading this next article.
-There you will read more details about achieving higher quality photographs, picking standard print sizes, and learning about paper specifications.
+Learn how to get started selling your pictures by reading this next article.
+You will read more details about achieving higher quality photographs, picking standard print sizes, and learning about paper specifications.